What is vendor fraud and how to prevent vendor fraud schemes?

 Sometimes the sheer complexity involved can make vendor fraud detection hard and make businesses vulnerable to huge losses.

-Typically, vendor fraud can impact small to medium-sized businesses quite severely.
+Typically, vendor fraud or vendor theft can impact small to medium-sized businesses quite severely.
 Such organizations are at a higher risk since they tend not to have strong controls or checkpoints that can track and pinpoint such frauds.

 Besides, smaller organizations that have smaller teams of employees depend on minimum staff to handle multiple AP functions.
 Hence, one employee in charge of receiving invoices as well as authorizing payments can be tempted into manipulating the records which in turn can effect substantial damage to a company’s finances and credibility.